jakekali/galpBot/README.md

 # galpBot
 All the code needed  for the galpBot to function.
-T